ERPGulf/migration-scripts/README.md

-Here’s a ready-to-paste README.md designed for GitHub — clean, formatted, and developer-friendly 👇

-⸻

-ERPNext Migration Scripts
+ERPNext Migration Scripts from ERPGulf

 ###Automated migration utilities for ERPNext from legacy ERPs — SAP, Oracle, Dynamics, Tally, and more